Catherine Zask

-Catherine Zask (born 1961, Paris, France) is a French graphic designer, typographer and artist.
+Catherine Zask (born 1961) is a French graphic designer, typographer and artist.

 Biography

-She graduated from the ESAG (Paris) in 1984.
-Started her career as an independent designer in 1985.
+Zask was born in Paris, where she graduated from the ESAG in 1984.
+She started her career as an independent designer in 1985.

 Since 1985, Zask simultaneously works for commissioned and self initiated projects, using sometimes the letter as a means.
 She created Alfabetempo in 1993–1994, during her residency at the Villa Medici, French Academy in Rome.
 This work continues the research she began ten years earlier on letter, tracing and sign.
 Alfabetempo, Alcibiade, Gribouillis (Doodles), Radiographies de pensées (X-rays of thoughts), Sismozask, Cousu-Zask, The Iris Project, Happy Dots, Splashs… are works she is currently working on, mixing writing, drawings, movies, photos.

 She taught at the École de Communication Visuelle (1989–1990), and at the École d'Art de Besançon (1992–1993), gives lectures and participates in juries in France and abroad.

 Her work for the University of Franche-Comté was shown at the Centre Pompidou in 1991.
 Solo exhibitions took place at the Galerie Anatome, Paris in 2004; at the Museum für Gestaltung, Zürich in 2005; at Artazart, Paris, at the Design Centre of the Czech Republic, Brno in 2006, Prague in 2007.

 Zask has won several awards, including the Grand Prix at the 20th International Biennial of Graphic Design, Brno, 2002.

 She is member of the Alliance Graphique Internationale.